-‘Dancing With The Stars’ Val Chmerkovskiy Reveals Fiancée Jenna Johnson Almost Killed Him On Their First Date
+‘Dancing With The Stars’ Val Chmerkovskiy Reveals Fiancee Jenna Johnson Almost Killed Him On Their First Date

 Jenna Johnson and Val Chmerkovskiy have come a long way since their first “official” date.
-The Dancing with the Stars pro dancers, who got engaged in Venice earlier this year, almost didn’t make it to a second date because Johnson nearly plowed over her future fiancé with her car.
+The Dancing with the Stars pro dancers, who got engaged in Venice earlier this year, almost didn’t make it to a second date because Johnson nearly plowed over her future fiance with her car.

-In an interview with Yahoo Lifestyle, Jenna Johnson recalled that, after first meeting in 2013, the couple’s first official date was “pretty spontaneous.”
+In an interview with Yahoo Lifestyle, Jenna Johnson recalled that, after the first meeting in 2013, the couple’s first official date was “pretty spontaneous.”
 And Chmerkovskiy revealed that the spontaneous date almost got derailed by a major casualty.

 “I was crossing the street on Melrose Ave, she almost ran me over.”